virtualstate/x/README.md

   // Eventually Logs { results: ["Fn", "AsyncFn", "GeneratorFn", "AsyncGeneratorFn" ] }
   console.log({ results: results.map(node => node.options.name) });
 }

 ```

 ## [`union`](http://npmjs.com/package/@virtualstate/union)

+Union provides direct async resolution of multiple async iterators, for example
+the returned type of `h(...).children` has an async iterator that produces
+values that represents groups of output state, these groups need to be chopped up
+into workable sync units.

+`union` does this by resolving in the best case all known iterators in a single microtask,
+or at the works case, at least one iterator resolution.

+Using `union` a developer can treat a group of values with async iterators
+as single unit with all async resolution abstracted away to within.

+Below are some demos/examples that display patterns accessible through `union`.
+Feel free to add your own!

 - [CodeSandbox Demo 1](https://codesandbox.io/s/interesting-yalow-hh5ow?file=/src/index.ts:809-880)
 - [CodeSandbox Demo 2](https://codesandbox.io/s/cool-snow-z6ese?file=/src/index.ts)